5wnstar/Dashboard/README.md

-# Interactive Dasboard Using HTML and the CSS using Tailwing Framework
+# Interactive Dasboard Using HTML and the CSS using Tailwind Framework